Posted on Leave a comment

 Trip report by BestHike editor Rick McCharles.

-• 8th highest in the 2065m
+• 8th highest peak in the Park 2065m

 • 14km round trip